bigdatagenomics/adam/docs/api/genomicRdd.rst

 the data as an RDD, and then transforming that RDD into a SQL Dataset.

 The functionality of the ``adam-codegen`` package is simple.
-The goal of this package is to take ADAM’s Avro schemas and to remap them into classes that implement Scala’s ``Product`` interface, and which have a specific style of constructor that is expected by Spark SQL.
+The goal of this package is to take ADAM's Avro schemas and to remap them into classes that implement Scala's ``Product`` interface, and which have a specific style of constructor that is expected by Spark SQL.
 Additionally, we define functions that translate between these Product classes and the bdg-formats Avro models.
 Parquet files written with